 fun.
 The camp is located in Leesville, Louisiana.
 It is

-called the Lions Camp for Crippled Children.
+called the Louisiana Lions Camp.

 These are only two of the many special reasons Lions